gregorywmorris/retoolCRM/README.md

 # retoolCRM
 Customer Relation Managmenet (CRM) app using retool, google sheets, and stripes API.
 View here: https://gregorymorris.retool.com/.
-Guilded project from freecodecamp.org, led by Ania Kubow.
+Guided project from freecodecamp.org, led by Ania Kubow.

 These are the custom changes I created beyond the project: